flame/blis/docs/Multithreading.md

 ```c
 bli_thread_set_num_threads( 4 );
 ```
-we are requesting that the global number of threads be set to 4.
-You may also query the global number of threads at any time via
+we are requesting that the total number of threads (ways of parallelism) be set to 4.
+You may also query the number of threads at any time via
 ```c
 dim_t bli_thread_get_num_threads( void );
 ```